liyonghelpme/Bounce/README.md

 https://irlanengine.files.wordpress.com/2015/07/bounce-doc.pdf

+Before running the Bounce Testbed please make sure that you have the Visual C++ 2015 Redistributable Packages installed on your machine.
+If you don't have them installed then they can be downloaded at https://www.microsoft.com/en-us/download/details.aspx?id=48145.

-The button description to control Bounce Testbed (image below) are:
+The button description to control Bounce Testbed are:

 Rotate the camera holding ALT + LMB (as in Maya);